bioinfodlsu/regulated-cell-death-playground/README.md

    ```
 <details>
    <summary>Click to show/hide note for Windows users</summary> <br>
    We recommend Windows users to avoid placing the cloned repository inside a deeply nested folder.
 The reason is that some scripts/notebooks (e.g., for the analysis of data from The Cancer Genome Atlas) require writing and reading files with long filenames.
-However, dealing with Windows' 260-character path length limit can be quite tricky: https://blog.r-project.org/2023/03/07/path-length-limit-on-windows/
+Dealing with Windows' 260-character path length limit can be quite tricky: https://blog.r-project.org/2023/03/07/path-length-limit-on-windows/
 </details>

 ### Downloading our dataset